HannaKoo/PeDoCo/PeDoCo_notes_regex.md

 Same entry 287-288 22.5 1485

-561v is read in the margin of 372
+561v is written in the margin of 372

 check 206-207